 Paperwork and Inspections

-Before you are able to get the vehicle registered and insured, first you have to go through a VIN (vehicle identification number) inspection.
+Before getting your vehicle registered and insured, first, you have to go through a VIN (vehicle identification number) inspection.
 This is to ensure that the vehicle and the parts it contains have not been stolen.

 After the car passes the inspection, you will be able to register your vehicle and receive your rebuilt title.
 You will also be able to get insurance at that point.

 Many insurance companies are willing to provide basic insurance for vehicles bought from car salvage auctions as long as they receive their rebuilt title and pass the inspection.